Important: This is NOT the American Alison Weir, founder of the organisation 'If Americans Knew'.

 The Alison Weir Fan Club page is at

 Other Facebook pages are unauthorised and some contain inaccurate information sourced from Wikipedia.

 Alison Weir is on Pinterest

-** Please note that Alison's unsolicited entry in the Contemporary Authors New Revision catalogue contains inaccuracies and that she has asked for it to be removed.
-Please note also that the entry on Alison Weir in Wikipedia contains inaccuracies and is not authorised; please refer to Alison for an author biography.
+** Please note that my unsolicited entry in the Contemporary Authors New Revision catalogue contains inaccuracies and that I have asked for it to be removed.
+Please note also that the entry on Alison Weir in Wikipedia contains inaccuracies and is not authorised; please refer to me for an author biography.

-Alison Weir has limited numbers of the following foreign-language editions of her books to give away:
+I have limited numbers of the following foreign-language editions of my books to give away:

 Eleanor of Aquitaine (Italy and Korea)

 If you would like one or more copies, please email me at the address above.